WesOfX/csi/README.md

 ![Demo screenshot!](https://i.sli.mg/nDPouC.png)

 ## What is CSI?
 Many terminals today support colors, styles, and other features only accessible with ANSI escape sequences.
 An ANSI escape sequence is a string which starts with the `\033` character a.k.a. an ANSI escape character.
 An ANSI escape character followed by a `[` character is called a control sequence introducer or CSI.
-A CSI needs to be suffixed with a character to determin what it does.
+A CSI needs to be suffixed with a character to determine what it does.
 Some CSI codes require parameters which are a number between the `[` and the suffix.
-Multiple parameters are seperated with `;` characters.
-The following CSI code enables bold, italcs, and underline: `\033[1;3;4m`
+Multiple parameters are separated with `;` characters.
+The following CSI code enables bold, italics, and underline: `\033[1;3;4m`

 ## Why this library is useful
 This library defines many methods for easily creating CSI strings without having to memorize the codes or the complicated syntax.
 Instead of having to remember `"\033[1m"` is enable bold and `"\033[21m"` is disable bold, you can just use `enable(style_code::bold)` and `disable(style_code::bold)`